 "You must be very brave, young man…" The inn keeper eyed Wufei skeptically as he served him a bowl of thick stew and a glass of cheap wine.
-The meal was part of the 'payment' the wandering monk was receiving for sealing away a few minor demons that has been causing havoc in town. "…for even considering crossing the forest alone and on foot."
+The meal was part of the 'payment' the wandering monk was receiving for sealing away a few minor demons that had been causing havoc in town. "…for even considering crossing the forest alone and on foot."

 "Or very foolish," a tall, broad-shouldered man at the adjacent table added.
 His gray tunic was mended and patched in several places, his dark hair was short and tousled and his skin had the weathered look of someone who spent most of his days outdoors.

 Wufei looked at the man then at the inn keeper.
 "Why is that?" he asked.
-He had crossed many forests on his journey and never before been called brave or foolish for doing so.
+He had crossed many forests on his journey and had never before been called brave or foolish for doing so.

 The inn keeper leaned in and lowered his voice as he whispered.
 "Because of the curse."